tsully/clojure-for-js-devs/README.md

 ### Build the app for a production environment

 When you deploy your application to production, you'll compile it to a standalone JAR file.
-To understand how this works, you can compile your project into a JAR file and run it locally.
+Typically, this will be handled by your CI, but to understand how this works, you can compile your project into a JAR file and run it locally.

 ```sh
 lein uberjar